Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes: Covariate-adjusted win statistics via propensity score weighting

 We note that Theorem 1 summarizes the large-sample properties of the IPW and OW estimators for win estimands in randomized trials, which explains the asymptotic variance reduction of weighting estimators theoretically, extending the findings demonstrated in \citet{shen2014inverse}, \citet{williams2014variance} and \citet{zeng2021propensity}.
 However, the weighting estimators derived in this article are based on U-statistics and our win estimand is more complex than the usual average treatment effect.

-Interestingly, the large-sample properties of the OW estimator derived in this article does not depend on equal randomization ($\pi=0.5$), which is different from that in \citet{zeng2021propensity}.
-The reason is that the OW estimator is constructed by a symmetric kernel function based on two weights, such that the expectation of the kernel function of OW is equal to that of IPW under large sample sizes (i.e., $\mathbb{E}(q^{\text{IPW}})=\mathbb{E}(q^{\text{OW}})$).
-Therefore, the equal randomization is not necessary for the variance reduction property under OW or IPW.
+\begin{remark} The large-sample properties of the OW estimator derived in this article do not depend on equal randomization ($\pi=0.5$), which is different from that in \citet{zeng2021propensity}.
+The reason is that the OW estimator is constructed by a symmetric kernel function based on two weights, such that the expectation of the kernel function of OW is equal to that of IPW under large sample sizes (i.e., $\mathbb{E}(q^{\text{IPW}}(\mO_i,\mO_j;\widehat{\beta}))=\mathbb{E}(q^{\text{OW}}(\mO_i,\mO_j;\widehat{\beta}))$).
+Therefore, equal randomization is not necessary for the variance reduction property under either OW or IPW. \end{remark}